x-limitless-x/blakedrumm.com/_posts/2024-09-06-azure-container-apps-openweb-ui.markdown

 ## :mag: Conclusion

 In this guide, we deployed OpenWeb UI using Azure Container Apps and explored its scalability limitations.
 For most users, sticking with a single-instance deployment in Container Apps is the most cost-effective and stable approach.
-If scaling is essential, consider moving to a Kubernetes-based solution where the frontend and backend can be decoupled.
+If scaling is essential, consider moving to the [Kubernetes-based solution](https://docs.openwebui.com/getting-started/installation) where the frontend and backend can be decoupled.

 ## :thought_balloon: Feedback